 Raymond Kostuk's research is focused on Optical imaging and systems, photovoltaic devices and systems, holography, electro-optics, and fiber optic systems

 Associate Director, Shared Resources, Associate Professor, Pharmacology, Director, Aribi Institute, Professor, BIO5 Institute, Professor, Biomedical Engineering, Professor, Physiological Sciences - GIDP, Professor, Physiology

 Precise diagnosis and treatment of disease requires an ability to target agents to specific tissues and cell types within those tissues.
 We are developing agents that exhibit cell type specificity for these purposes.

-Assistant Professor, BIO5 Institute, Assistant Professor, Optical Sciences, Member of the Graduate Faculty
+Assistant Professor, BIO5 Institute, Associate Professor, Optical Sciences, Member of the Graduate Faculty

 Prof. Euan McLeod studies optical systems for sensing and imaging objects at the nanoscale.
 His lab uses optical tweezers to "print" photonic devices at higher resolution out of more types of materials than other 3D printers.
 Euan also works on cost-effective field-portable lensfree holographic microscopes that provide high resolution across an ultra-large field of view.
 These microscopes are used for biomedical sensing and environmental air quality monitoring.

 Member of the Graduate Faculty, Professor, Applied Mathematics - GIDP, Professor, BIO5 Institute, Professor, Biomedical Engineering, Professor, Medical Imaging, Professor, Neuroscience - GIDP, Professor, Neurosurgery, Professor, Optical Sciences